Charles J. Hynes: Prosecution of politicians, elected judges and political opponents

 In 1997, Hynes successfully prosecuted lawyer John O'Hara for voting in the wrong election district.
 As a result, O'Hara, who admits that he had voted in his girlfriend's district, was disbarred, paid a $20,000 fine, and served 1,500 hours of community service.
 He is the only person besides suffragette Susan B. Anthony to be convicted in New York for voting in the wrong district.
 O'Hara has claimed he was prosecuted because he had run for office against Hynes' allies and had supported challengers against Hynes.
 In 2009, the state Supreme Court's Appellate Division unanimously approved a report by a state judicial committee that found that O'Hara's prosecution was unjustified; the report said, "Mr. O'Hara, accurately it appears, claims that [Hynes' political] machine went gunning for him and pounced on his change of residency calling it election fraud."
 O'Hara was reinstated to the bar, although his conviction was upheld.

-In 2001, civil court judge John Phillips announced his intent to oppose Hynes in that year's race for district attorney.
+In 2001, civil court judge John L. Phillips Jr. announced his intent to oppose Hynes in that year's race for district attorney.
 Shortly afterward, Hynes' office began an investigation that resulted in claims that Phillips was the victim of a real estate scheme, and that the 70-year-old judge was incompetent to handle his own affairs.
 Hynes' former chief of staff was named as temporary guardian of Phillips' real estate holdings.

 In 2003, Hynes' office filed felony theft charges against Sandra Roper, a lawyer who had challenged Hynes in the 2001 primary race.
 Prosecutors said that Roper had stolen about $9,000 from a client, whom she allegedly told she was representing for free.
 Ms. Roper's defense argued that the funds were legal fees that the client had agreed to.
 Hynes recused himself from the case.
 Following a 2004 mistrial due to a hung jury, the charges were dismissed in 2005 after Roper repaid the funds to the client.
 Roper subsequently sued Hynes, alleging that he had acted improperly; the lawsuit was thrown out in 2006, as the court found that Roper had not proven that Hynes was personally involved in her prosecution.

 Between 2003 and 2007, Hynes prosecuted former assemblyman and Kings County Democratic Party chief Clarence Norman Jr., four times on four separate political corruption indictments.
 Norman was acquitted once and convicted three times on felony charges, including grand larceny and extortion.
 Hynes has also successfully prosecuted two former Brooklyn Supreme Court Justices, Victor Barron and Gerald Garson, for taking bribes.